ruvnet/AiHCC/README.md

 ### Redefining AI Consulting

-AiHCC seeks to challenge and expand the boundaries of conventional AI consulting by adopting a model that is inherently cooperative rather than competitive.
+AiHCC seeks to challenge and expand the boundaries of conventional AI consulting by adopting a model that is inherently cooperative.
 In traditional settings, consulting often revolves around rigid hierarchies and closed processes where only a few benefit from the success of the enterprise.
 In contrast, AiHCC operates on a meritocratic basis, where rewards and recognition are distributed according to the value of the contributions made by each member.
 This system ensures that all participants are motivated to contribute their best work, knowing that their efforts will be directly linked to tangible rewards.

 ### Cooperative Environment